timofeysie/khipu/docs/work-log.md

 Next, of the details page, there is a Wikimedia description.

 That uses the wikimediaDescription value.
 So it being undefined is just until the async nature of the api calls being made.

+Fallacy Correlation_does_not_imply_causation first had slide out user description of "Phrase" Go to detail page, user-description edit field blank.
+No prefrill after details load.
+Next, go back to list, then the following is in the slide out description:
+"The inability to legitimately deduce a cause-and-effect relationship between two events or variables solely on the basis of an observed association"

+To do: add tasks:

+- add "create default description" button?
+- add spinner and confirmation alert when description is updated.